owocean/impasta/README.md

 # impasta (unfinished)
-Among Us cheat utility
+Among Us playground/utility
-Instead of reading memory like the other cheats, this app watches for UDP packets sent and received from the among us servers.
+Instead of reading memory like the other tools, this app watches for UDP packets sent and received from the among us servers.

 ## NOTICE
 **PLEASE DO NOT USE THIS TO CHEAT IN REAL GAMES!**